lymc33/Data_analysis_exercises/README.md

 SQL_exercise directory

 < It has "CSV_2_SQL.ipynb"  that moves a SQL data base (db) from a CSV list

 < It has "SQL_exe.ipynb"  that uses the SQL data base for solving four given querrys

-Data Analysis exercises